cortexrd/Knack-Toolkit-Library/README.md

 -   **getLastDayOfMonth**: Pass a date string and it will return the last day of that month, as a string, is ISO or US format.

+-   **injectCSS**: Used internally to add custom styles at run-time based on user's settings.

 ### A note about knAPI

 While Inline editing is mandatory for PUT (edit) operations on a table, sometimes it may not be desirable to let users modify data manually.
-You can disable these inline edits by adding the view title flag **NO_INLINE**.
+You can disable these inline edits by adding the view title keyword **\_ni**.
 This allows the API calls to work properly, while disabling the mouse actions.

-\* Note about security: use this flag with caution as it only disables the user interface.
+\* Note about security: use this keyword with caution as it only disables the user interface.
 Someone with coding skills and bad intentions could still modify the data using commands in the console.

 ## Storage